No Good Gofers: Reception

 The game was shown at the Amusement Showcase International 98 distributors event in March 1998.
-During a presentation by Williams at that event, operator demand for pinball was stated to be low, and this was described as a short term game to fill the gap until some innovative machines would be released, and to try and stimulate operator demand flyers were "sent to thousands of driving ranges and miniature golf courses" across the United States.
+During a presentation by Williams at that event, operator demand for pinball was stated to be low, and this was described as a short-term game to fill the gap until some innovative machines would be released, and to try and stimulate operator demand, flyers were "sent to thousands of driving ranges and miniature golf courses" across the United States.
 These were different to the standard flyer for the machine, and titled "Pinball hits the links with No Good Gofers".
-As a further sign of a declining market, it sold fewer games than another golf themed pinball table, Tee'd Off which was released 4 years earlier by Gottlieb.
+As a further sign of a declining market, it sold fewer games than another golf-themed pinball table, Tee'd Off which was released four years earlier by Gottlieb.

 Digital versions

 No Good Gofers developed by Farsight Studios for the PlayStation 3 version of Pinball Hall of Fame: The Williams Collection (called Williams Pinball Classics in some parts of the world) and released in 2009.

 The same developers released it for The Pinball Arcade from October 30, 2012, but was delisted on June 30, 2018 due to the WMS license expiration.

-Zen Studios released it for Pinball FX3 as part of Williams volume 5 on December 10, 2019, and included additional animations.
+Zen Studios released No Good Gofers for Pinball FX3 as part of Williams volume 5 on December 10, 2019, and included additional animations.
 A remastered version was released for Pinball FX in 2022.